Chaim of Volozhin: Establishing the Volozhin Yeshiva

 Chaim continued to teach the Vilna Gaon's study method of penetrating analysis of the Talmudic text, seeking to elicit the intent and meaning of the writing of the Rishonim.
-This approach was followed by all the great Lithuanian yeshivas, such as Slobodka yeshiva, Mir yeshiva, Ponevezh yeshiva, Kelm yeshiva, Kletsk yeshiva, and Telz yeshiva.
+This approach was followed by all the great Lithuanian yeshivas, such as Slobodka yeshiva, Mir Yeshiva, Ponevezh yeshiva, Kelm yeshiva, Kletsk yeshiva, and Telz yeshiva.

 Works

-Chaim's major work is the Nefesh Ha-Chaim ("Living Soul").
+Rav Chaim's major work is the Nefesh Ha-Chaim ("Living Soul").
 It deals with complex understandings of the nature of God, but also with secrets of prayer and the importance of Torah, and the purpose being "to implant the fear of God, Torah, and pure worship into the hearts of the upright who are seeking the ways of God".
 It presents a clear and orderly kabbalistic Weltanschauung that addresses many of the same issues as the Hasidic texts of the day.
 The work is generally viewed as the Lithuanian response to Hasidism, albeit in a much less harsh manner than the criticisms of Hasidim voiced by Rav Chaim's predecessors such as the Vilna Gaon and Rav Yechezkel Landau.
 Norman Lamm described its structure:

 In addition, Chaim wrote Ruach Chaim, published posthumously.
 It is a commentary on Pirkei Avoth.
 Both titles also play on his name, "Chaim".
 Thus, for example, "The Spirit of Life" can also be translated as "Chaim's Spirit" or "Chaim's Soul".

 Many of Chaim's responsa on halakhic subjects were lost by fire in 1815.

 Family

 Chaim's brother, known as Zalman of Volozhin, is considered to have been among the greatest students of the Vilna Gaon.
 Zalman of Volozhin's biography, the hagiographical Toldos Adam, includes many anecdotes related to the author by Rabbi Chaim.
 Rabbi Chaim's son, Yitzchak, took over the leadership of the yeshiva upon his father's death in 1821.
 Yitzchak's daughter, Rivka, was married to Rabbi Eliezer Yitzchak Fried, her first cousin.
 (Eliezer Yitzchak's mother, Esther, was Yitzchak's sister.)
 Another of Yitzchak's daughters married Naftali Zvi Yehuda Berlin aka the "Netziv".
 Among Rabbi Chaim's descendants are the Soloveitchik family, such as his great-grandson Yosef Dov Soloveitchik.

-Chaim's great-great-grandson, Shimon Peres, was a major political and military figure in Israel who served as both President and Prime Minister of Israel.